Deed3Labs/Posts/REIT.md

 The fund acquires undervalued or undeveloped land in key high-growth or affordable markets.
 Once acquired, we oversee the **entire land planning and development process**, including:

 * Designing **community site plans and parcel maps**
-* Installing essential infrastructure: **roads, grading, water systems, septic, power lines, and fiber**
+* Installing essential infrastructure: **roads, grading, water systems, septic, power lines, and etc.**
 * **Zoning and entitlement approvals** to support residential mixed-use
 * Establishing pads and utility-ready lots to reduce construction friction